Hexalith/Hexalith.Documents/README.md

 - Male
 - Other

-### ContactPointType
+### DocumentPointType

-The `ContactPointType` enum represents the various types of contact points:
+The `DocumentPointType` enum represents the various types of document points:

 - Phone
 - Email